TickleThePanda/carpe-dm/src/view/campaigns/the-vanquished/chapters/chapter-major-events.md

 2. \-
 3. Orcs move to take Carnelu
 4. \-
-5. Carnelu, a village east of the Renau mountains, is taken by the Orcs
+5. Carnelu, a village east of the Denau mountains, is taken by the Orcs
-6. A band of rouges break into the City of Renaura and kidnap the elvish children
+6. A band of rouges break into the City of Denaura and kidnap the elvish children
 7. Elydir finds the Wizard who knows of the location of Nar
 8. \-
-9. Elydir sends an Orcish army to put Renaura under siege
+9. Elydir sends an Orcish army to put Denaura under siege
 10. \-
 11. \-
-12. Renaura is under siege by the Orcish army
+12. Denaura is under siege by the Orcish army
 13. \-
 14. Lady Pertana is assassinated
-15. Renaura is taken and is ruled under marshal law
+15. Denaura is taken and is ruled under marshal law
-16. Elydir makes Renaura her capital
+16. Elydir makes Denaura her capital

 Additionally, **on the second day**, the players will receive a taunting message on the sending stone: "You are fools to leave at such a time!"